jandelgado/jled/README.md

 ### Support new hardware

-JLed uses a very thin hardware abstraction layer (hal) to abstract access to the acutal used MCU (e.g. ESP32, ESP8266).
+JLed uses a very thin hardware abstraction layer (hal) to abstract access to the actual used MCU (e.g. ESP32, ESP8266).
 The hal objects encapsulate access to the GPIO and time functionality of the MCU under the framework being used.
-During unit test, mocked hal instances are used, enabling tests to check the generated output.
+During the unit test, mocked hal instances are used, enabling tests to check the generated output.

 ## Unit tests

-JLed comes with an exhaustive host based unit test suite.
-Info on how to run the host based provided unit tests [is provided here](test/README.md).
+JLed comes with an exhaustive host-based unit test suite.
+Info on how to run the host-based provided unit tests [is provided here](test/README.md).

 ## Contributing